ccheng11/MY410/README.md

 Here you can find the slides for MY410 seminars (MT 2021).

-To access the slides, choose respective weeks and click on the PDF file.
+To access the slides, choose the respective week and click on the PDF file.

-MY410 is a compulsory module for all MSc students in the Department of International Development at the London School of Economics and Political Science.
+MY410 is a compulsory module for MSc students in the Department of International Development at the London School of Economics and Political Science.
 For more information on MY410, see https://www.lse.ac.uk/resources/calendar2021-2022/courseGuides/MY/2021_MY410.htm.

 ## Schedule